 Words on the go… this has to be one of the best uses for smart phone apps out there.
 Having words, definitions, pronunciations, and synonyms at your fingertips is one of the marvels of the modern age.
-Check out the following list of some of the best ones you’ll find.
+Check out the following list of dictionary and thesaurus apps.

 This is a fun dictionary app for kids!
 Fantastic, large pictures combined with professional voice recordings for pronunciation help kids learn what words mean.
 A great way to build vocabulary, the kids’ dictionary is also great for ESL.
 Platform: iPhone and iPad.
 Cost: Free.